 'I'm being serious!'
 He says, raising his hands innocently.
 He leans forward on his elbows for a second, opening his mouth slightly and looking like he was thinking of doing something.
 But then he lays back down.
 'The rest of them were ok, though.
 The little one's cute.'

 'I remember you telling me about her.
 She's the one who does calisthenics, right?'
-He says, sitting up to get off my bed.
+He says, turning his head toward me.

 'Yeah.'
 I say, blinking.
 I didn't think he would remember.

 'Grace is very bold.
 Very confident.'
+He says suddenly, getting back on the subject of my friends.
 He fiddles with the tie on his hospital robes.
 'It'll get the better of her one day though.'